 This section covers the System Integration activity of the LBNF Beamline L2 Project.
 The System Integration team’s responsibilities can be broken into two major areas: first, the oversight of systems for Controls, Alignment and Interlocks, and Installation Coordination.
 Second, there is the task of ensuring that the interfaces between each of the subsystems of the Beamline L2 Project are complete.
 The Controls, Alignment, Interlocks and Installation Coordination span the entire Beamline project and must therefore be properly supported by all the interfaces in addition to the relevant components.
 Interface coordination involves both achieving consensus as to the location and nature of each interface and the party responsible for it.
 The coordination activity must also ensure proper distribution of requirements and specifications so that all the needed components are accounted for, and that they will be constructed such that they will fit together properly during installation and operate successfully.

-System Integration thus has the primary responsibility of facilitating good communication throughout the L2 project in order to prevent deficiencies and scope-related problems, and for any that are introduced, to spot them early on and make sure they get corrected.
+System Integration thus has the primary responsibility of facilitating good communication throughout the L2 project to prevent deficiencies and scope-related problems, and for any that are introduced?, to spot them early on and make sure they get corrected.

 Controls (WBS 130.02.04.02)